 This site offers an acceptable location for housing both the LMF and an MOWF, including lead tracks, due to its size (approximately 210 acres).
 It lies close enough to the regional road network, generally near the intersection of SR 138 and SR 14 and between Sierra Highway and SR 14, to provide equipment and materials delivery efficiently.
 The actual site is located between W Avenue B and W Avenue C. W Avenue B and W Avenue C are both two-lane, paved roadways where access to the site can be gained and future utilities could be built to service the site.
 In addition, overhead power is located along W B Street.
 The only development on Lancaster North A is a residential area in the northwest corner of the site.
 Currently, there are no railroad, commercial, or industrial uses on the site.
-Additionally, the site meets the Authority's design guidelines (TMs 5.3 and 5.1 [Authority 2009c, 2009d]) requiring the LMF site to be positioned alongside the HSR mainline, with connections to and from the mainline, as each end of the lead tracks are separate northbound and southbound tracks.
+Additionally, the site meets the Authority's design guidelines (TMs 5.3 and 5.1 [Authority 2009c, 2009d]) requiring the LMF site to be positioned alongside the HSR mainline, with connections to and from the mainline, as each end of the lead tracks ties into the HSR mainline at a point where the HSR is an elevated structure.
+The lead tracks are separate northbound and southbound tracks.
 As with the mainline, local streets would need to be grade-separated from the lead tracks to the LMF.